FGMEMBERS/Lockheed1049/Models/ReadmeN6905C.txt

 The cockpit texture without alpha makes the 2D instruments visible on a panel;
 the other texture with alpha is for clipping.

-The black rotative switches are visible only if the cockpit black is lighter.
+The black rotative switches are visible only if the cockpit black is lighter (hence the colour of the plates).

 Cockpit objects have a Blender material, to improve the solid view : swap back to the default white, when a clear texture is lost.